Anne Shelton (singer): Singing career

-In May 1940 at age 16, she appeared on the BBC talent radio show "Monday Night at Eight" and sang 'Let the Curtain Come Down'.
-The dance-band leader Bert Ambrose heard her performance, and signed her to sing with his prestigious and popular 'Ambrose Orchestra'.
+In May 1940 at age 16, she appeared on the BBC talent radio show "Monday Night at Eight" and sang "Let the Curtain Come Down".
+The dance-band leader Bert Ambrose heard her performance, and signed her to sing with his prestigious and popular orchestra'.
 She made her first broadcast with Ambrose in June 1940 and she soon made her first solo record for Rex Records "I Can't Love You Any More" backed with "Fools Rush In (Where Angels Fear to Tread)".
 In January 1941 she commenced weekly radio broadcasts with Jack Payne and his orchestra.

 Shelton performed at military bases in Britain during World War II.
 Her radio programme, Calling Malta, was broadcast from 1942 to 1947.
 In 1944, she was invited by Glenn Miller to sing in France with him and his orchestra.
 She declined because of prior commitments.
 Miller died during this tour when his plane crashed.
 Shelton appeared with Bing Crosby on the Variety Bandbox radio programme and they sang "Easter Parade" together.
 In 1948 she recorded "If You Ever Fall in Love Again", written by Irish songwriter Dick Farrelly, who is best remembered for his song "Isle of Innisfree", which Shelton also recorded.
 Her songs "Galway Bay" and "Be Mine" were popular in the United States in 1949, and she toured there in 1951.
 Shelton was also the original British singer of the Lale Andersen German love-song "Lili Marlene".

 She had a No.1 hit song in 1956 in the UK with "Lay Down Your Arms", engineered by Joe Meek.

 She also had a Top 10 hit in 1961 with her cover version of "Sailor".
 In the same year she participated in BBC Television's A Song for Europe contest, the UK qualifying heat for the Eurovision Song Contest.
 Her entry, "I Will Light a Candle" was placed fourth.
 Shelton made another attempt at Eurovision in 1963 with "My Continental Love" – and came fourth again.
 In addition to her hits "Lay Down Your Arms" and "Sailor", she also charted with other hits in the late 1950s with "Seven Days" and "The Village of St. Bernadette".
 In 1967 she covered the song, "It Won't Be Long 'Til Christmas" which was originally to be featured in the Walt Disney feature film musical, The Happiest Millionaire but then was deleted from the final cut of the film.
 Shelton's versions of the song have since been featured on several compilation recordings.

+In 1958–59 she starred in The Anne Shelton Show (ATV, 11 episodes), This was followed in 1961 by Ask Anne (BBC TV, 11 episodes.)